Diet problems can happen when you have advanced cancer. But there are treatments available that can help with controlling your symptoms.

 Low fibre diet

-The longer you leave it the more problems it can cause.
+The longer you leave it, the more problems it can cause.

-Fibre in your diet and plenty of fluids can help, but you may also need to take a laxative.
+Adding fibre to your diet and plenty of fluids can help, but you may also need to take a laxative.
 Your doctor can prescribe one.

 Increasing fluid in your body